 “As a project manager, the most important thing you can do is make sure that the lines of communication between you and your team members are constantly open, so that anyone may approach you without hesitation.

 “Project failure is frequently caused by ineffective communication.
 As a result, you'll want to ensure that everyone gets the information they need to make decisions and move forward with the project.
 Project status reports are a good method to keep everyone informed about new advances in a project and keep everyone on the same page.”

 How to improve your communication

-As difficult as mastering communication can be, there are still some easy ways to address communication failures at work, and they don't have to involve you yourself improving your language skills.
+As difficult as mastering communication can be, it's vital to project coordination, there are still some easy ways to address communication failures at work, and they don't have to involve you yourself improving your language skills.

-Firstly, make sure there are consistent meetings.
+Firstly, make sure there are consistent meetings, such as premortems, retros, and standups.
 While meetings can feel like they disrupt the pace of a day, they're good ways for teams to communicate issues or obstacles, and to get feedback on how they should go about addressing those problems.

-One of the best ways to ensure that your project management process has optimal communication is to use the various tools that come packaged with project management software.
+One of the best ways to ensure that your process has optimal communication is to use the various tools that come packaged with project management software.
 These include:

 - Tracked updates: Any change to the larger project or to a smaller task will be broadcast to all affected parties, ensuring that everyone is aware of any changes that might impact their personal work pipeline